Royal charter: British Isles

 From then until 1992, all universities in the United Kingdom were created by royal charter except for Newcastle University, which was separated from Durham via an Act of Parliament.
 Following the independence of the Republic of Ireland, new universities there have been created by Acts of the Oireachtas (Irish Parliament).
-Since 1992, most new universities in the UK have been created by Orders of Council as secondary legislation under the Further and Higher Education Act 1992, although granting degree-awarding powers and university status to colleges incorporated by royal charter is done via an amendment to their charter.
+Since 1992, most new universities in the UK have been created by Orders of Council as secondary legislation under the Further and Higher Education Act 1992, although granting degree-awarding powers and university status to colleges incorporated by royal charter is done via an amendment to their charter or a supplemental charter.
+Following the Higher Education and Research Act 2017, degree awarding powers in England are normally conferred by statutory instruments made by the Office for Students.
+The Office for Students also has authority to vary or revoke degree-awarding powers and university titles granted by royal charter by requiring institutions to amend their charter, with the act having given the secretary of state the power to make the necessary changes to their charter if they fail to do so (although not to revoke the charter in its entirety).